Sony RX1R II vs Panasonic TZ200

 Body comparison: Sony RX1R II vs Panasonic TZ200

 The side-by-side display below illustrates the physical size and weight of the Sony RX1R II and the Panasonic TZ200.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1R II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ200 is somewhat smaller (2 percent) than the Sony RX1R II.
 Moreover, the TZ200 is markedly lighter (33 percent) than the RX1R II.
 In this context, it is worth noting that neither the RX1R II nor the TZ200 are weather-sealed.